Constitution of North Carolina: Convention of 18611862

 The Convention of 1861–1862 was called to revise the constitution to remove North Carolina from the United States.
-The procedure used to amend the constitution did not need a vote of the people, a procedure that was active until removed in 1971.
+The procedure used to amend the constitution did not need a vote of the people.

 Constitution of 1868

 In 1865, Governor William W. Holden called for a Conference to write a new Constitution; it was rejected by a popular vote.
 Two years later, they reconvened.
 The new Constitution gave more power to the people and to the governor.
 "For its time, it was a progressive and democratic instrument of government."
 Akin to the Fourteenth Amendment to the United States Constitution, also adopted in 1868, it was product of the winning side in the Civil War: the (anti-slavery) Republicans and a few scalawags.
-"It was highly unpopular with the more conservative [white supremacist, Democratic] elements of the state."
+"It was highly unpopular with the more conservative elements of the state."

 From 1869 through 1968, there were submitted to the voters of North Carolina a total of 97 propositions for amending the Constitution of the State.
 All but one of these proposals originated in the General Assembly.
 Of those 97 amendment proposals, 69 were ratified by the voters and 28 were rejected by them.
 Due to the many amendments, many provisions in the constitution became antiquated, obsolete, and ambiguous.
 The document had simply become difficult to read and interpret.
 By 1971, there were 200 state agencies.